Buying A Propane Tank - The Ultimate Guide

 New tanks and equipment usually come with a manufacturer’s warranty, but what workmanship or labor warranty does your installer provide?

-Again, the majority of the time, nothing goes wrong, but mistakes do happen, and your contractor should be willing to correct any mistakes they make.
+Again, most of the time, nothing goes wrong.
+But mistakes do happen, and your contractor should be willing to correct any mistakes they make.

 4 - Do they have good customer service?